ulbmuenster/eln-ldap-sync/README.md

 ### Run the script locally

 1. Get API Key in elabFTW: https://your-elab-instance.com/ucp.php?tab=4
-2. Copy the `.env.example` file to `.env` and fill in your data
+2. Copy the `.env.example` file to `.env` and fill in your data (or use any other means to provide the needed environment variables)
-3. Provide a CSV List of groups, see `group_whitelist.csv` for an example
+3. Provide a CSV List of groups in the folder you are running the script from (see `group_whitelist.csv` for an example)
 4. Set up a virtual Environment and install dependencies with pipen:
     ```bash
     pipenv install --dev